CyberZenDev/GhostAI/README.md

 4. **Copy and Replace `convo` Variable:**
    - Click on Python and scroll down to find the `convo` variable.
-   - Copy the `convo` variable and head to `convo.py`.
+   - Copy the `convo` variable and head to `training_data.py`.
 Replace the existing `convo` variable with your copied variable.

 5. **Deploy Your AI:**
    - Success!
 Your AI is now trained.
-   - Head over to [Cyclic.sh](https://cyclic.sh/) and deploy it!
+   - Head over to [Cyclic.sh](https://cyclic.sh/) or click the button below and deploy it!

 ## Deploy to Cyclic